-Dr. Tibor Bíró graduated from the College of Finance and Accountancy (1974) and from the Marx Károly University of Economics (1978) with a degree in business administration.
+Dr. Tibor Bíró graduated with a bachelor's degree in business administration from the College of Finance and Accountancy (1974) and received a further degree from the Karl Marx University of Economics (1978).
 He has been a certified auditor and chartered accountant since 1986.
 He was the Head of the Financial Department of the City Council of Tatabánya from 1978 to 1982.
 From 1982, he was a professor at the College of Finance and Accounting, and between 1990 and 2013 head of department at the Budapest Business School.
 Since his retirement in 2015, he has been a visiting lecturer, and working actively in his auditing and consulting company.